The best hotels in Korcula

 For mid-range options like Hotel Korsal in Korsal Bay or Hotel Liburna on Zakerjan Bay, you have more flexibility.
 Last-minute deals appear occasionally in June and September when cancellations open up.
 Avoid anything near the Dominče ferry port on the eastern side of town unless you're taking an early ferry. the 6am boat traffic will wake you up.

-Korcula's best neighborhoods
+Korcula's best hotel regions

 Korcula Town is the obvious starting point and, honestly, still the right one for most visitors.
 But if you want beaches without the crowds, Lumbarda is worth the 6km drive east.